Rules & Regulations

 Special Competition winners are announced simultaneously with the Official Selection results.

-Organizers get in touch with the winners within a week after announcing the results of the season.
+Organizers get in touch with the winners within a week after announcing the results of an edition.

 Special Competition